-Before going home you should be dressing in normal clothes and walking independently.
+Before going home you should be dressing in normal clothes, walking outside and up and down stairs.

 Once drains and lines are removed, own clothing is essential to improve your dignity, autonomy and can shorten your length of time in hospital.